nMaroulis/sibyl/README.md

 Visualize the data with custom plots and tables for clear insights.

 ### NLP Models - Reporter Module 🕵🏻‍
-Stay informed with our Natural Language Processing (NLP) tools:
+Stay informed with the Natural Language Processing (NLP) tools:

 - Web scraping for the latest crypto news
 - Text summarization for quick news highlights